 Home>HR Library>Recruiting & Hiring>Getting New Employees Started>

-To get the most out of your new employee, and comply with obligations such as completing new employee paperwork, follow the guidance in this section to develop a strong new hire process.
+To get the most out of your new employee, and comply with California and federal obligations such as completing new employee paperwork, follow the guidance in this section to develop a strong new hire process.

 Determining Starting PayWhen setting the initial pay rate for a new employee, keep legal and practical issues in mind.
 More »